 Research Forum Workshop – ESIL IG on International Law of Culture

-The ESIL Interest Group on International Law of Culture will host a pre-research forumworkshop on “Searching Solidarity for Fighting against Cultural Exclusion towards Migrants and Refugees in Europe in Times of Populism” at the 2020 ESIL Research Forum, University of Catania.
-The event which will take place on Thursday 23 April 2020.
+The ESIL Interest Group on International Law of Culture is organising a workshop on “Searching Solidarity for Fighting against Cultural Exclusion towards Migrants and Refugees in Europe in Times of Populism” as a side-event to the 2021 ESIL Research Forum organised by the University of Catania.
+The workshop will take place online on Thursday 15 April 2021.